Relationships matter.

 My role, as a therapist, is to partner with you in creating a sense of felt safety within our therapeutic relationship.
 I do this through active listening, validating and honoring your lived experiences, recognizing you as the expert on your life and family, and holding space for anything and everything you bring to our sessions together.
 The therapeutic relationship becomes a safe harbor for vulnerability, honesty, and ultimately, healing and change.

-I have a strengths-based, client-centered, trauma-informed and developmentally appropriate approach to my work with children and families.
+I have a strengths-based, client-centered, trauma-informed and developmentally appropriate approach to my work with clients.
 I provide LGBTQIA2S+ affirming care and am neurodivergent friendly.
 I meet clients where they are at in their journey and partner with you in creating goals for our work together - your priorities become my priorities.
 This includes deciding what model of therapy will be used to create change.

 Throughout my life, people that I know and others that I don’t, have said to me “you’d make a great therapist.”
 And that’s because of everything else I bring to the relationship.
 Compassion, empathy, non-judgment, the capacity to “be with” you in your most difficult feelings, a sense of humor, and the ability to look beyond what’s brought you to therapy by seeing you for who you are - a pearl waiting to be found.